latouchek/openstack-ansible-postdeploy/readme.md

 Results:

     - Creation of  vlan provider network and associated subnet

- Change: cidr:   gateway_ip: to fit your env
+      Change: cidr: and  gateway_ip: to fit your env

 ## Instance creation and cloudinit examples